 Likewise with the luminaries of American Romantic and modernist literature: she believed they should be read, to borrow Edward Said’s musical term from a book she praised, Culture and Imperialism, “contrapuntally”—with attention to all aspects of social and cultural reality they bound inextricably into their texts, including that of African-American history.
 That this involves reading African-American literary works alongside them and as their equals—and that it perhaps more importantly mandates a universal conception of African-Americans as subjects, not objects, of literary discourse—should go without saying, but it has nothing to do with the Twitterati’s ignorant zero-sum game of how to read less while also appearing enlightened.

 Furthermore, and with the glorious self-assertion that I have always treasured in great writers, Morrison designates herself and her work the legitimate heir of her predecessors.
 Morrison was not the type of writer who wanted to overthrow her precursors in a violent gesture of disavowal like, say, Ezra Pound or T. S. Eliot in their dismissals of the 19th century; she wished, instead, to read and to rewrite their works in such a way that they led inevitably to her own—to make her corpus the sum of American literary history.
 Hence Newsweek‘s ubiquitous blurb dubbing Morrison “the last classic American writer.”
-So far, she has succeeded in this self-coronation, but to appreciate the achievement we have to appreciate what she’s doing and how to the canon.
+So far, she has succeeded in this self-coronation, but to appreciate the achievement we have to appreciate what she’s doing to the canon.

 No better example of this contrapuntal writing exists than Beloved, often hailed as Morrison’s masterpiece, her classic 1987 novel about a postbellum black woman in Ohio haunted by the ghost of a baby daughter she killed so that she would not be taken back into slavery.
 I think it is insufficiently appreciated that Beloved belongs to the same late-20th-century genre as novels like Wide Sargasso Sea and Foe: the feminist and postcolonialist re-writing of a classic from the viewpoint of its marginalized characters.
 Morrison’s innovation is to revise a whole period rather than a single text, but consider how we might plot Beloved according to her specific quarrels with certain 19th-century classics.
-Beloved is:
+Beloved is

 - a ghost story, but one whose revenant is not a German import; rather she is a specter of the specific modern American curse of slavery (compare Poe’s Gothic tales, such as “The Fall of the House of Usher” and “Ligeia”);